What to Bring

 - Refugee, asylee and parolee classifications must be accompanied by additional documentation;

-- Immigration judge’s order granting asylum or cancellation of removal.
+- Immigration judge’s order granting asylum or cancellation of removal with a valid passport.

 - Documents must be valid for more than 30 days from the date of issuance.